garden-io/garden/docs/reference/template-strings/modules.md

 ### `${template.name}`

-The name of the undefined being resolved.
+The name of the template.

 | Type     |
 | -------- |